 Some Spanish pharmacies are open 24/7.
 But most of them are open from 9:30 to 14:00 and then reopen from 17:00 to 21:30 on weekdays.
 And on Saturday they are open only from 9:30-14:00.

 If you live in a tourist area or neighborhood famous for its internationalization, then maybe the pharmacists can speak English.
 If not, you might need to talk with them in Spanish.
-Make sure that at least you know some survival Spanish phrases.
+Make sure that you at least know some survival Spanish phrases.

 2. How do Spanish pharmacies work?